wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 .. _cloud_your_environment_manage_wui_access:

 .. meta::
-  :description: Learn about how to manage access to your WUI
+  :description: Learn how to manage the access to your Wazuh WUI: authentication and authorization, how to create and set a Wazuh admin user, and more.

 Authentication and authorization
 ================================